macguirerintoul/v4.macguire.me/content/projects/mycredit.md

 - selected for presentation at the [2019 FCAT Undergraduate Conference](https://www.sfu.ca/fcat/events/ugc/2019-fcat-undergraduate-conference.html)
 - invited to share the project with Vancity's Digital Strategy team

 <Blockquote source="Aaron Walker, Manager, User Experience at Vancity">Financial literacy is an important component of all of our products and services at Vancity.
-The app demonstrated the unique financial needs of our members and community, with excellent design and a modern take on Vancity branding, this project inspired our Digital team to push for new user experiences.
+The app demonstrated the unique financial needs of our members and community, with excellent design and a modern take on Vancity branding.
+This project inspired our Digital team to push for new user experiences.
 It is clear that the product was well researched and would produce the results that the team wanted.</Blockquote>

 ## Contribution